Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-1.md

 **Compare REST with GraphQL**

-- GraphQL 😎 - we describe what we want <br> and server returns 🎁 data that matches the query.
+- GraphQL 😎 - we describe what we want <br> and the server returns 🎁 data that matches the query.
 - REST 😴 - you often get more than you need (**over fetching**)

 <!-- > -->